folivetti/ITEA/README.md

 where <conf-file> is the path and name of the config file.

+As an alternative an unsafe Python wrapper (`itea.py`) is included that works alike the scikit-learn library.
+An example of its usage can be found in the `example.py` file.

 ## Interaction-Transformation

 Interaction-Transformation (IT) is a representation proposed in [1](https://www.sciencedirect.com/science/article/pii/S0020025516308635?casa_token=NSH9KVyjs84AAAAA:tDVSPVS8P15nHb8rZvLiW4klNp-nVew1QsKwsxz2YhpxZu2oyhUBJvkufKB8VK8Q6hJIaDr87oo) to avoid some redundancy in the search space of Symbolic Regression.